Add a host

 Optional when the location is not defined as over a firewall (OFW).

-When the location is an OFW location, the value should be the name of a valid MIListener that is defined in LAB_PPROJECT.
+When the location is an OFW location, the value should be the name of a valid MIListener that is defined in LAB_PROJECT.

 Attributes

-Can contain Attribute sub elements in order to set Host properties values.
+Can contain attribute sub elements in order to set Host property values.

 Attribute